 What do I need to know before selling my house with a mortgage?

 Before you establish a price, you should know how much you owe on your mortgage and how much equity you have in your home.
 This implies that you need to receive a payment statement from your lender and find out how much your home is worth on the open market.
-These numbers enable you choose what to do and pay for everything that comes with the mortgage.
+These numbers enable you to choose what to do and pay for everything that comes with the mortgage.

 What costs should I be ready for when I sell my house in Massachusetts?